|

 We have

-stayed at the high-priced lodges in Maine, the Adirondacks,
+stayed at the high-priced lodges in Canada, Maine, the Adirondacks,

 Montana and elsewhere.
 We strive to replicate that experience